 For low sensitivity IEMs or headphones, the 2V RMS mode delivers enough headroom and loudness.

 2.5mm Balanced (Full Differential)

 The full differential direct audio path delivers the best linearity and separation, still with enough battery time.

 The maximum output power

-- Both modes could sound a little different from each other.
+- They could sound a little different from each other.
 But, it doesn't mean that which one is better.

 *For high sensitivity IEM, the 1V RMS mode offers the best noise performance and power efficiency.
 There's no reason to keep the low gear on the highway.

-In addition to the output power mode option, 5K provides two different operating profiles, to trade off the battery time and Sound Quality,
+In addition to the output power mode option, Qudelix's proprietary software drives ES9219C DAC/AMP in two different ways, to trade off the battery time and Sound Quality.

 - Standard DAC Operating Clock

 - Best Efficiency with good enough sound quality